 Embassy of Ireland, The Netherlands | Hamilton Gallery, Sligo | Pulchri Studios, The Hague

-by Moya Cannon.
+the poem by Moya Cannon.

-Hamilton Gallery has curated several major exhibitions in association with Irish Embassies abroad in recent years, involving hundreds of artists.
+Hamilton Gallery has curated several exhibitions in association with Irish Embassies abroad in recent years, involving hundreds of artists.
 Previous exhibitions, themed on the lives and work of writers Leland Bardwell, Eiléan Ní Chuilleanáin and Eva Gore-Booth have been shown in London, Beijing, Dublin, Berlin and New York.
 The Gallery curated the exhibition Europe in the Heart of Ireland, featuring work by 100 Irish artists, which launched the Europa Gallery at the new EU Commission Building in Dublin in November 2024.
 Bloodroot, a Lá Fhéile Bríde exhibition in February 2025, curated by Hamilton Gallery in partnership with The Embassy of Ireland, The Netherlands, featured new paintings by 125 Irish women artists was shown at Pulchri Studios in February 2025.

 For Triona and Mairéad Ni Dhomhnaill